 What will happen during the procedure?

 A physician typically inserts a catheter at a point in the groin to access the femoral artery, although he or she may sometimes use an arm artery.
-While monitoring the location of the catheter using fluoroscopy, a type of x-ray, the physician steers the catheter through the arterial system to the tumor.
+While monitoring the location of the catheter using fluoroscopy, the physician steers the catheter through the arterial system to the tumor.
 Eventually, the physician delivers cancer treatment through the catheter directly to the tumor.
 The physician may also use long, thin needles to deliver treatment to cancer tumors.

 Are there any risks?